matt101144/weather-app/README.md

-this will be a programme showing the weather utilising html css javascript and api's. currently still a work in progress.
+this is a working weather app which uses html css and javascript.

+just type in a city to get started!